Imposing a fine

 An appeal may be filed against the District Court's ruling with the Dutch Trade and Industry Appeals Tribunal (CBb), the highest appeal court in the Netherlands for such matters.
 The Board of ACM can also file an appeal with the CBb.

-If you seek to halt publication of the fine, you can apply for a provisional injunction with the court.
+If you seek to halt publication of the fine, you can apply for a preliminary injunction with the court.

 Does the fine (planned or already imposed) exceed your financial strength?